 Bob and Roberta Smith RA on Sir Jacob Epstein’s First Portrait of Esther (with long hair) at The New Art Gallery Walsall

-The events will be streamed on each gallery’s website, YouTube and Facebook, establishing a network of shared content for online audiences.
+The events were streamed on each gallery’s website, YouTube and Facebook, establishing a network of shared content for online audiences.